 How To Keep Cat Warm Outside Without Heat Element?

 Find more styles that will meet a range of needs on our Heated Cat House Outdoor page.

 Where Should I Put the Shelter?

+There is more than just the shelter to consider for how to keep outdoor cats warm in the winter.
 After you buy or assemble your cat shelter, a little bit of thought needs to be put into where to place it.
 Note: If you are using an electrically heated cat house, be sure to follow the guidelines provided for the best placement.

 One of the best places to put a shelter for feral or stray cats is in spot that is near where you feed them, as they are already accustomed to being in the area.
 That said, it is not recommended to place the food inside the shelter, as it can attract other animals.